homepresso/k2-form-plugins/Controls/Material List/README.md

 # Material List Control

 Material 3 Design list for displaying items with icons and avatars.
+Supports checkbox mode for multi-selection and K2 SmartObject data binding.

 ## Tag Name
 ```